blekhmanlab/compendium/README.md

 * **Email**: A contact address NCBI administrators can reach.
 * **Key**: An [NCBI API key](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/), available for free.

-There are many other options that can be tweaked in the config file; comments around each value explain their use.
+There are many other options that can be tweaked in the config file.
+Comments around each value explain their use.

 ## Commands